-In Unity, there is a curve that sets a larger fixation angle toward the edge of the HMD screen.
+In Unity and Unreal, there is an optional curve that sets a larger fixation angle toward the edge of the HMD screen.
 This helps sustain fixations if the user is looking at an extreme angle.
-These variables will be implemented in the Unreal SDK soon.

 If the user's gaze is outside of this direction for 10 milliseconds, the fixation will end.
 This is configurable as the SaccadeFixationEndMs parameter.

 A fixation doesn't necessarily end when a user blinks.
 When a user's eyes close, 20 milliseconds of previously recorded gaze are discarded, configurable as PreBlinkDiscardMs.
 When the user's eyes open, 100 milliseconds of gaze are discarded as BlinkEndWarmupMs.

 By default, the longest allowed blink duration is 400 milliseconds.
 Any longer than this value and the user can be assumed to be actively keeping their eyes closed and the fixation will end.

 If the user is fixating on a point and something moves in front of the user's gaze, the fixation will continue.
 This is useful when fast moving objects quickly pass the user's gaze.
 If the user begins fixating on the new object, there will likely be a saccade (which will end the fixation on the occluded point) as the eyes move to begin a new fixation.